Aikido: Aikido styles

 Aikido styles vary in their intention, due to its holistic nature.
 The most common differences noted in aikido, when observed externally, relate to the intensity and realism of training.
 Stanley Pranin has observed that some criticism may stem from weak attacks from uke, allowing for a conditioned response from tori, resulting in underdevelopment of the skills needed for the safe and effective practice of both partners.

-To counteract that some styles allow students to become less compliant over time, however in keeping with the core philosophies, that is after having demonstrated proficiency in being able to protect themselves and their training partners.
+To counteract that, some styles allow students to become less compliant over time.
+However, in keeping with the core philosophies, such allowance is granted only after having demonstrated proficiency in being able to protect themselves and their training partners.
 Shodokan Aikido addresses the issue by practicing in a competitive format.
 Such adaptations are debated between styles, with some maintaining that there is no need to adjust their methods because either the criticisms are unjustified, or that they are not training for self-defense or combat effectiveness, but spiritual, fitness or other reasons.
 Reasons for the difference and diversity of teachings, intention, and forms of aikido can be traced to the shift in training focus after the end of Ueshiba's seclusion in Iwama from 1942 to the mid-1950s, as he increasingly emphasized the spiritual and philosophical aspects of aikido.
 As a result, strikes to vital points by tori, entering (irimi) and initiation of techniques by tori, the distinction between omote (front side) and ura (back side) techniques, and the use of weapons, were all de-emphasized or eliminated from practice.

 Conversely, some styles of aikido place less importance on the spiritual practices which were emphasized by Ueshiba.
 According to Minoru Shibata of Aikido Journal:

 O-Sensei's aikido was not a continuation and extension of the old and has a distinct discontinuity with past martial and philosophical concepts.

 In other words, aikido practitioners who focus on aikido's roots in traditional jujutsu or kenjutsu are said to be diverging from what Ueshiba taught, as some critics urge practitioners:

 [Ueshiba's] transcendence to the spiritual and universal reality were the fundamentals of the paradigm that he demonstrated.